voxpupuli/puppet-cassandra/README.md

 to cause more flush activity on less-active columnfamilies.
 Default value: *undef*

+##### `compaction_large_partition_warning_threshold_mb`
+If left as the default, then this will not be placed into the configuration file where it will have the functional effect of a value of 100.
+Logs a warning when compaction partitions larger than the set value.
+Default value: *undef*

 ##### `compaction_throughput_mb_per_sec`
 Throttles compaction to the given total throughput across the entire system.
 The faster you insert data, the faster you need to compact in